0xPolygonID/docs/docs/wallet/wallet-sdk/polygonid-sdk/profile/get-profiles.md

 `privateKey` is the key used to access all the sensitive info from the identity and also to realize operations like generating proofs.

 It returns a map of <BigInt, String>.
-The returned profiles will come from the current env set with `PolygonIdSdk.setEnv`.
+The returned profiles will come from the current env set with `optimismIdSdk.setEnv`.